nswdpc/silverstripe-taxonomy-icons/README.md

-# Taxonomy icon support for Silverstripe taxonomy settings
+# Icon support for Silverstripe taxonomy terms

-Upload a png or webp icon to a taxonomy term and/or assign either a CSS class name/filename to the term
+Upload an icon, assign a CSS class name or filename to a taxonomy term

 ## Configuration